Scott Crowley has the honor of serving as Hamilton County’s 37th Recorder. He was elected in November, 2020 to his first four-year term.

 Scott left active duty in 2015 as a Captain.
 He returned home to Hamilton County and became a prosecutor for the City of Cincinnati.
 In that role he also served as the Veterans Treatment Court prosecutor.
 Veterans Treatment Court is a court specifically designed for veterans that find themselves in the criminal justice system as a result of their addiction and PTSD they now have because of their experience in combat.
 Veterans Treatment court partners with the VA to help get Veterans the help and treatment they need to provide healing, support, and a second chance.

-Scott and Anna live in Green Township with their daughter and have a child on the way.
+Scott and Anna live in Green Township with their daughter and son.